kburchfiel/rope/README.md

 5.3.5.
 Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
 However, because you save strokes through the use of the phrase outline, I am confident that with practice, using the phrase outlines will ultimately prove to be faster.

+** 6: Command Outlines in ROPE **

+ROPE also has a series of command outlines listed in one of the sheets of the spreadsheet.
+You are welcome to try these command strokes out.
+I don't plan to create a corresponding flashcard deck, since there are not as many briefs to learn—and practicing the outlines should allow you to learn them well enough.